What is ISO 27001:

 ISO 27001 was first published in 2005 and then revised on September 25, 2013, as ISO/IEC 27001:2013.
 The most recent revision was published on October 25, 2022, as ISO/IEC 27001:2022 "Information security, cybersecurity and privacy protection — Information security management systems".

 It is important to understand the differences between ISO 27001 and ISO 27002.
-ISO 27001 is the main standard against which organizations are certified, whereas ISO 27002 provides guidance on implementing Annex A security controls.
+ISO 27001 is the main standard against which organisations are certified, whereas ISO 27002 provides guidance on implementing Annex A security controls.

 The ISO 27001 management clauses (4-10) have undergone several minor changes, especially across the following clauses: